garyfleming/product-engineering/product-engineering.md

     * As we go through, I'm going to give you examples of failures, their causes, the results, and some ideas on how to appraoch things differently.
     * But I remind you that you can mostly tune out if you rememember to "Have more real conversations"

+* Context
+    * Definitely on the engineering side...
+    * Was an agile coach for years
+    * I am not now and never have been a product owner
+        * But I have trained/coached POs in  a past life.

 ^ The purpose of the examples is to explain the common anti-patterns and problems, the misalignments ^ We might intersperse the answers or not
 ^ Come up with fun names